samman375/logger/README.md

 # logger

 This was created for the 'Something Awesome' project in COMP6841: Security Engineering in T122.
+It was awarded a mark of 100%.

 A keylogger for MacOS.
 Records a log of every key typed by a user in a file.
 I wanted this to be undetectable by the user, otherwise what was the point of having malware installed.
 This project consists of 2 main parts: the python logger and the deployment software.
 The installation file pretends to be a 'RAM Booster' that will significantly increase the user's RAM.